 When compared to annualized fixed costs and avoidable costs, net revenue is an indicator of generation investment profitability, and thus is a measure of overall market performance as well as a measure of the incentive to invest in new generation and to maintain existing generation in PJM markets.
-Net revenue equals total revenue received by generators from PJM energy, capacity and ancillary service markets and from the provision of black start and reactive services and capability, and from subsidies like RECs, less the short run marginal costs of energy production.
+Net revenue equals total revenue received by generators from PJM energy, capacity and ancillary service markets, including uplift payments, and from the provision of black start and reactive services and capability, and from subsidies like RECs, less the short run marginal costs of energy production.
 In other words, net revenue is the amount that remains, after the short run marginal costs of energy production have been subtracted from gross revenue.
 Net revenue is the contribution to fixed costs, which include a return on investment, depreciation and income taxes, and to avoidable costs, which include long term and intermediate term operation and maintenance expenses.1 Net revenue is the contribution to total fixed and avoidable costs received by generators from all PJM markets.

 In a perfectly competitive, energy only market in long run equilibrium, net revenue from the energy market would be expected to equal the annualized fixed and avoidable costs for the marginal unit, including a competitive return on investment.
 The PJM market design includes other markets that contribute to the payment of fixed and avoidable costs.
 In PJM, the energy, capacity and ancillary service markets are all significant sources of revenue to cover the fixed and avoidable costs of generators, as are payments for the provision of black start and reactive services.
 Thus, in a perfectly competitive market in long run equilibrium, with energy, capacity and ancillary service markets, net revenue from all sources would be expected to equal the annualized fixed and avoidable costs of generation for the marginal unit.
 Net revenue is a measure of whether generators are receiving competitive returns on invested capital and of whether market prices are high enough to encourage entry of new capacity and to encourage maintaining existing capacity.
 In actual wholesale power markets, where equilibrium seldom occurs, net revenue is expected to fluctuate above and below the equilibrium level based on actual conditions in all relevant markets.
+The current definition of net revenue is not fully accurate as the FERC ordered definition uses price-based offers at times and does not include revenue from opportunity cost adders for environmentally constrained resources.

 Net revenues are significantly affected by energy prices, fuel prices and capacity prices.
-The real-time load-weighted average LMP in the first three months of 2024 increased 2.4 percent from the first three months of 2023, from \$30.28 per MWh to \$31.01 per MWh.
-Gas prices were higher and coal prices decreased in the first three months of 2024 compared to the first three months of 2023.
-The price of eastern natural gas was 6.0 percent higher, the price of western natural gas was 1.1 percent higher; the price of Northern Appalachian coal was 38.1 percent lower; the price of Central Appalachian coal was 9.0 percent lower (Figure 7-1).
+The real-time load-weighted average LMP in the first three months of 2025 increased 68.3 percent from the first three months of 2024, from \$31.01 per MWh to \$52.20 per MWh.
+Gas prices and coal prices increased in the first three months of 2025 compared to the first three months of 2024.
+The price of eastern natural gas was 125.3 percent higher, the price of western natural gas was 58.8 percent higher; the price of Northern Appalachian coal was 7.5 percent higher; the price of Central Appalachian coal was 8.0 percent higher; and the price of Powder River Basin coal was 2.8 percent higher (Figure 7-1).